02234 - Research Topics in Cybersecurity - Autumn 2025

 Course Format

 The course is given as a combination of lectures and project work.
 A number of topics, related to the research interests of the teachers, will be covered during lectures in the first 10 weeks of the course (students should expect to read 2-3 scientific papers in preparation for each lecture).
-During this time, students will select one of these topics and prepare their own "research project" which will be presented during the Student Workshops in the final weeks of the course and written up as a research paper that must be submitted before midnight (CET) on December 30th.
+During this time, students will select one of these topics (or any topic in cybersecurity, provided that the topic is approved by the course responsible) and prepare their own "research project" which will be presented during the Student Workshop in the final weeks of the course and written up as a research paper that must be submitted before midnight (CET) on December 30th.
 Topics considered in the course vary from year to year, in order to expose students to the latest research challenges in cybersecurity.
-See activity plan below for topics in 2024.
+See below the activity plan for 2025.

 Activity Calendar